RosanaFSS/TryHackMe/CTF  collection Vol-2.md

 <h2>Task 1 - Introduction</h2>

-<p>Just another random CTF room created by me.
-Well, the main objective of the room is to test your CTF skills.
-For your information, vol.1 consists of 20 tasks and all the challenges are extremely easy.
-Stay calm and Capture the flag. :)<br>
+<p>Welcome, welcome and welcome to another CTF collection.
+This is the second installment of the CTF collection series.
+For your information, the second serious focuses on the web-based challenge.
+There are a total of 20 easter eggs a.k.a flags can be found within the box.
+Let see how good is your CTF skill.<br>

+Now, deploy the machine and collect the eggs!</p>

+<p>Warning: The challenge contains seizure images and background.
+If you feeling uncomfortable, try removing the background on <style> tag.</p>

 Note: All the challenges flag are formatted as THM{flag}, unless stated otherwise</p>

-> 1.1 - <em>High five!</em><br>
+> 1.1 - <em>Fact: Eggs contain the highest quality protein you can buy.</em><br>
 >> <strong>No answer needed</strong><br>
 <p><br></p>